gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

       <div>module-solaris</div>
     </div>

-    Solaris backend implements virtual source and sink for `/dev/audio` device available in Solaris and some *BSD variants, also known as "Sun audio" or "Sunau" and originally appeared in SunOS.
+    Solaris backend implements source and sink for `/dev/audio` device available in Solaris and some *BSD variants, also known as "Sun audio" or "Sunau" and originally appeared in SunOS.
 This device supports the [Au file format](https://en.wikipedia.org/wiki/Au_file_format).

     At startup, PulseAudio can automatically create one sink and one source for `/dev/audio` device if it is present.